MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/guides/add-iframe.md

 ms.topic: article
 author: nwashburn-ms
 ms.author: niwashbu
-ms.date: 08/07/2018
+ms.date: 09/18/2018
 ms.localizationpriority: medium
 ms.prod: windows-server-threshold
 ---

 # Add an iFrame to a tool extension

->Applies To: Windows Admin Center Preview
+>Applies To: Windows Admin Center, Windows Admin Center Preview

 In this article, we will add an iFrame to a new, empty tool extension we have created with the Windows Admin Center CLI.